 - Watering your lawn slightly before applying the weed killer.
 You can apply early in the morning to work for the whole day.

 - Don’t water your lawn for just two days following spraying.

 - Stay away from the lawn for twenty-four hours following spraying.

-Note: While purchasing a weed killer for your lawn, first thing you have to keep in mind is that the weed killer are toxic.
-You have to handled it very carefully.
-Make sure that you store your weed killer in the safe place properly.
+Note: While purchasing a weed killer for your lawn, the first thing you have to keep in mind is that the weed killer is toxic.
+You have to handle it very carefully.
+Make sure that you store your solution in a safe place properly.
 Keep it away from the children and pets.
 Only apply to the lawn when necessary.